Johnny Rodriguez: Career in the 1980s and 1990s and murder charge

-1998–present
+1998–2025

-Since 1998, Rodriguez has toured the United States and further afield including Switzerland, Poland, UK, South Korea, Canada, and Mexico.
-He has performed concerts at the Ryman Auditorium and Carnegie Hall.
+From 1998 onwards, Rodriguez toured the United States and further afield including Switzerland, Poland, the UK, South Korea, Canada, and Mexico.
+He performed concerts at the Ryman Auditorium and Carnegie Hall.

-Rodriguez continues to tour and record new material, performing dates in the United States and Canada.
+Rodriguez continued to tour and record new material, performing dates in the United States and Canada.
 In 2012, he released his first live album, Johnny Rodriguez: Live from Texas.

 Awards and recognition

-Rodriguez has been honored by three U.S. presidents: Jimmy Carter, George H. W. Bush, and George W. Bush.
+Rodriguez was honored by three U.S. presidents: Jimmy Carter, George H. W. Bush, and George W. Bush.
 He played at George H.W.
 Bush's inaugural ball.

 On August 18, 2007, Rodriguez was inducted into the Texas Country Music Hall of Fame, located in Carthage, Texas.

 On October 23, 2010, Rodriguez received the Institute of Hispanic Culture Pioneer Award, in recognition of his accomplishment as the first major Hispanic singer in country music.

 Personal life

 Rodriguez was first married to Linda Diann Patterson, a Southern Airways flight attendant from Conyers, Georgia.
-His second marriage was in 1995 to Lana Nelson, daughter of country singer/songwriter Willie Nelson.
+His second marriage was in 1995 to Lana Nelson, daughter of country singer-songwriter Willie Nelson.
 That marriage lasted seven months.
-His most recent marriage was to Debbie McNeely, a hair salon owner from San Marcos, Texas, in 1998, with whom he had a daughter, Aubry Rae Rodriguez born in April 1998.
+His final marriage was to Debbie McNeely, a hair salon owner from San Marcos, Texas, in 1998, with whom he had a daughter, Aubry Rae Rodriguez, born in April 1998.
+They were still married at the time of his death.

+Rodriguez died after entering hospice care in San Antonio, Texas, on May 9, 2025, at the age of 73.